 Key Features of Multi URL QR Codes

 Though Multi-URL QR Codes comprise all features of a dynamic QR code, some of its key features are as follows:

-Similarly, location-based redirection is used to target audience in different areas using the same QR code.
+Similarly, location-based redirection is used to target audiences in different areas using the same QR code.
 This code works best to redirect users on different landing pages in several languages.
-Thus, you can target different types of audience worldwide using a single QR code.
+Thus, you can target different types of audiences worldwide using a single QR code.